 As is the case with all parton level processes of Eq. (\ref{eq:parton-level}) presented in Ref.~\cite{Przedzinski:2018ett}, the $\gamma\gamma$ functions {\tt T\_gamm} and {\tt T\_gammNEW} provide results with $\tau$ leptons helicity-level approximation.
 The transverse spin correlations are not included at this step in the algorithm.
 Complete spin correlations are introduced later in the algorithm step while calculating and using $wt_{spin}$.
 From now, in the loop over summation used to calculate the averaged $R_{i, j}$ matrix on the basis of Eq.~(\ref{eq:parton-level}), contributions of $R_{i, j}$ from $\gamma\gamma$, Eqs.~(\ref{eq:gamgamR}), are introduced.

-The implementation can be adapted for reweighting events of ultra-pheripheral heavy ions collisions, where it can be used for the analyses of $\tau$ dipole moments at LHC, as done in the Refs.~\cite{ATLAS:2022ryk,CMS:2022arf}.
+The implementation can be adapted for reweighting events of ultra-peripheral heavy-ion collisions, where it can be used for the analysis of $\tau$ dipole moments at the LHC, as done in the Refs.~\cite{ATLAS:2022ryk,CMS:2022arf}.